haganbt/datasift-sql-framework/README.md

 **STATUS: Unstable - work in progress**

 DataSift HTTP Push REST endpoint with SQL persistence.
-Utilises node-orm2 with support for:
+Utilizes node-orm2 with support for:

 * MySQL
 * PostgreSQL